Measure estimation on a manifold explored by a diffusion process: Introduction

 The manifold hypothesis has become ubiquitous in the modern machine learning landscape, where it is commonly used to explain the efficiency of nonparametric methods in high-dimensional statistical models \cite{brown2022union}.
 This paradigm has motivated statisticians to study inference problems under manifold constraints \cite{niyogi2008finding, genovese2012minimax, aamarilevrard2018, aamarilevrard2019, divol2021minimax, puchkin2022structure}.
 Given $n$ i.i.d.~samples from a distribution $\mu$ supported by a $d$-dimensional manifold compact $\cM$, the task of estimating either $\mu$ or geometric quantities related to $\cM$ naturally arises.
 The picture is now well-understood.
 For example, minimax rates are known for the estimation of $\cM$ with respect to the Hausdorff distance \cite{genovese2012manifold}, for tangent space estimation \cite{tyagi2013tangent, aamarilevrard2019}, and for curvature estimation \cite{aamari2019estimating, aamarilevrard2019, berenfeld2022estimating, aamari2023optimal}.
 The estimation of the measure $\mu$ has been tackled in a pointwise manner \cite{berenfeld2021density}, with respect to the Wasserstein distance \cite{Divol2022, stephanovitch2023wasserstein}, or with respect to more general adversarial losses \cite{tang2023minimax}.
 Once again, minimax rates of estimation are known and are typically achieved by kernel-like estimators.
 Yet, the literature is far less abundant when we leave the i.i.d. setting.

 However, a framework in which the data is generated through an exploration process is also natural.
-This setting is especially relevant in scenarios where the manifold is seen as the continuum limit of a large graph, the latter being explored by a random walk (think for instance of the famous PageRank algorithm \cite{Pagebrinmotwaniwinograd}).
+This setting is especially relevant in scenarios where the manifold is seen as the continuum limit of a large graph, the latter being explored by a random walk.
+We can think for instance of the famous PageRank algorithm \cite{Pagebrinmotwaniwinograd}, {but also of Respondent-Driven Sampling methods to discover hard-to-reach populations such as sexual communities or drug-users \cite{heckathorn,cousiendhersintranvo,tranvo,vo_esaimps}}.
 At the limit, this random walk converges to a continuous time diffusion exploring the manifold.
 Formally, we will consider that we have access to a sample path $(X_t)_{t\in [0,T]}$ on $[0,T]$ of a diffusion process on a submanifold $\cM\subseteq \R^m$, that is generated by a uniformly elliptic $\cC^2$-differential operator $\cA$, essentially self-adjoint with respect to some invariant measure $\mu$.
-Our goal is to propose reconstruction methods for the measure $\mu$ based on the observation of the sample path $(X_t)_{t\in [0,T]}$.
+Our goal is to propose reconstruction methods for the measure $\mu$ based on the observation of the sample path $(X_t)_{t\in [0,T]}$. {Applications of these results could include asymptotic equivalence \cite{dalalyan2006asymptotic}, bias correction in sampling schemes based on random walks \cite{tranvo} or manifold regression \cite{rosarousseau}, for example}.\\

-The general framework we work in encapsulates in particular operators of the form $\mathcal{A}_{pq}$, given for any test function $f$ of class $\cC^2$ on $\cM$ by
+The general framework we work in encapsulates in particular operators of the form $\mathcal{A}_{pq}$ given for any test function $f$ of class $\cC^2$ on $\cM$ by

 where $p ,\ q\in \cC^2$ are two positive functions, with $p$ being the density of the measure $\mu$ with respect to the volume measure $\dd x$ on $\cM$ and $\nabla$ and $\Delta$ denote respectively the gradient and the Laplace-Beltrami operator on $\cM$ (see e.g. \cite{Wang2014}).
 When we take $q=\frac{p}{2}$, we recover the generator